-- College of the Redwoods - Del Norte LVN/Paramedic-RN Bridge Expansion: College of the Redwoods will expand a registered nursing pathway into a rural region that has critical nursing shortages.
+- College of the Redwoods - Del Norte LVN/Paramedic-RN Bridge Expansion: College of the Redwoods expanded a registered nursing pathway into a rural region that has critical nursing shortages.
 Awarded in 2019.

-- Riverside City College - Concurrent Enrollment Program Implementation: Riverside City College will implement and promote scaling of a concurrent enrollment program that enables nursing students at community colleges to simultaneously progress toward bachelor of science degrees in nursing from California State Universities.
+- Riverside City College - Concurrent Enrollment Program Implementation implemented and promoted scaling of a concurrent enrollment program that enables nursing students at community colleges to simultaneously progress toward bachelor of science degrees in nursing from California State Universities.
 Awarded in 2019.

-- Centralized Clinical Placement System - Enhancements to this online technology tool for scheduling clinical placements will increase healthcare education capacity by maximizing placement opportunities while improving the user experience for both clinical providers and nursing students.
+- Centralized Clinical Placement System - Enhancements to this online technology tool for scheduling clinical placements aimed to increase healthcare education capacity by maximizing placement opportunities while improving the user experience for both clinical providers and nursing students.
 Awarded in 2017.